gvwilson/thirdbit/_posts/2013/2013-10-17-you-keep-using-that-word.md

   too,
   because as Feynman said,
   "What I cannot create, I do not understand."
-  Training isn't the only requirement&mdash;we need community builders and facilitators to bring people together for the dialog that the training makes possible&mdash;but it sadly still seems to be the one that's talked about least.
+  Training isn't the only requirement–we need community builders and facilitators to bring people together for the dialog that the training makes possible–but it sadly still seems to be the one that's talked about least.
 </p>